debricked/cli/UPGRADE-2.0.md

 ## Changed behaviours
 - Changes default strictness of resolve command to 1 (Exit with code 1 if all files failed to resolve, otherwise exit with code 0 instead of always exiting with code 0)
-- File Fingerprint analysis is on by default, rolling roll-out starting with all repositories that start with the letter "C".
+- File Fingerprint analysis is on by default for all repositories which starts with the letters "A-C".
+This range will be increased in future minor/patch releases.
 - Added inclusion option to commands to force include patterns which are by default ignored by the CLI
 - Refactored how exclusion works for fingerprinting to align it with the rest of the CLI, this includes a breaking change for windows where Unix path separators must be used in patterns.